0xdaffifnty/GenSyn-Node_Guide/README.md

 _**4. Create Your Own SSH Key on Your Local PC**_

-   Open your terminal (Command Prompt, WSL, Git Bash, or Terminal on Mac/Linux) & run this command:
+   Open your terminal (Command Prompt, powershell, Git Bash, or Terminal on Mac/Linux) & run this command:

     ssh-keygen -t rsa -b 4096 -C "your_email@gmail.com"